aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/iprotectionmanager/_index.md

 --------------------

-1. You should check the ([.isWriteProtected](../../null/\#isWriteProtected)) property before calling this method.
+1. You should check the (\#isWriteProtected.isWriteProtected) property before calling this method.
 2. When the password is null or empty, this method returns false. |

 **Returns:**
 boolean - True if the password is valid; otherwise, false.